 Links to video lectures will appear on the course website.
 Screencasts of the live lecture will be published approximately 36 hours after each event, and links will also appear on the course website.

 The first few live lectures will be repeated twice: once at the regularly scheduled time and again at 7pm on the same day in 1 Pimentel.
 As soon as attendance in live lecture reduces to a number that will fit in the regularly scheduled lecture hall, evening lectures will end.

 Lab and Discussion Sections: The course includes one laboratory section and one discussion section each week.
 These sections are run by an amazing group of Teaching Assistants who have been carefully selected for their ability, enthusiasm, and dedication to learning.
 Getting to know your TA is an excellent way to succeed in this course.

-If you wish to switch sections, simply start attending the section you wish to join.
+If you wish to switch sections, simply talk to the TA of the section you wish to join.
 You do not need to update your section on Bear Facts.
-Seating priority will be given to people who are officially enrolled in a section, but we will all do our best to accommodate your wishes.
+Priority will be given to people who are officially enrolled in a section, but we will all do our best to accommodate your wishes.

-It's best to find a permanent section as soon as you can and in the first week.
+It's best to find a permanent section as soon as you can and in the first few weeks.
 Course projects are completed in pairs.
 We strongly encourage you to find a partner in your own section.
 Your TA will help you.

 Participation in lab and discussion is tracked but not required.
 See the section on grading for more details.

 Office Hours: Attending office hours is another excellent way to succeed in this course.
 Office hours are held by TAs and the instructor each week.
 A schedule appears on the staff page of the course website.